simontran7/cyto/README.md

   <h1>Cyto</h1>
 </div>

-A simple garbage-collected and compiled general purpose programming language
+A simple garbage-collected and compiled general purpose programming language with an LLVM backend

 ## Installation